petereskandar/transcriber/README.md

 # Transcriber

-Transcriber is a Web App used to Transform your Audio Files into Text and sends back the results by email.
+Transcriber is a **Web based Application** used to Transform your Audio Files into Text and sends back the results by email.

-The Web Application is developed using **Angular v16.2**.
+### Here's how it works :
+  - **Upload Your Audio:** Easily upload your audio files directly to an S3 Bucket using a Web Application built with Angular Framework v16.2 :globo_con_meridiani:.
+The App is also integrated with Cognito for Authentication/Authorization purposes.
+  - **Automatic Transcription:** Once uploaded, a Step Function is triggered to initiate the transcription process as shown in the below diagram.
+  - **Results Delivered By Email:** After the Transcription process is completed, results will be delivered to your email using AWS SES.

 To transform audio files, the Web Application is using different **AWS Services** as listed below :
 - **Cognito**        : for Authentication/Authorization